Meet the Nominees

-It’s been a busy few months since we started collecting nominations for the Amazing People Gala in October, but we're happy to announce the names of our first ten nominees!
+We've officially stopped accepting nominations for the Amazing People Gala in October, but we're happy to announce the names of our official 40 Amazing People nominees!
 Read about some of the amazing people in our community who are in the running to be honoured with the "Amazing Person of the Year" award this year.

 Stu Schwartz & Consuelo Bernardi